 Parking, Drop Off & Transportation: You can find information here regarding rules and regulations and procedures for parking, drop-off and transportation.
 Student parking permits are required on any vehicle driven by students, regardless of where they park.
 Permits are available at the Dean’s office.

 Community relations includes working with SI leadership in the Good Neighbor program to provide quick responses to parking and traffic complaints.
-We continue to work with neighbors in submitting SFMTA traffic calming requests, such as speed bumps, traffic control signage and parking.
-SI serves as a community resource in the event of a major natural disaster as a designated American Red Cross shelter, similar to the recovery during the 1989 Loma Prieta Earthquake.
-SI will be again hosting Neighborhood Emergency Response Team (NERT) program's SFFD City Wide Drill this year in the Fall.
-NERT was established out of the neighborhood community involvement during the Loma Prieta Earthquake.
-Students are encouraged to participate in the 2020 Drill as role players or volunteers for community service hours.
+We continue to work with neighbors in submitting SFMTA traffic calming requests, such as speed bumps, traffic control signage, and parking.
+SI serves as a community resource in the event of a major natural disaster as a designated American Red Cross shelter, similar to the recovery during the 1989 Loma Prieta earthquake.
+SI anticipates hosting the Neighborhood Emergency Response Team program's City Wide Drill once again this year in the fall.
+NERT was established out of the neighborhood community involvement during the Loma Prieta earthquake.

-2020-21 COVID PROTOTOLS: In the event of an emergency, it is imperative that all students will be accounted for by taking attendance.
-No student is allowed off campus at any time during the normal school hours without the permission of a Dean.
+Leaving Campus: In the event of an emergency, it is imperative that all students will be accounted for by taking attendance.
+No student is allowed off campus at any time during the normal school hours without the permission of the Deans' Office.
 Once students arrive at school they are to remain on campus until the end of their last class period.
-During the Hybrid Learning Schedule, the Dean's office will issue a date/time stamped pass to present to security or faculty if leaving before the start of Lower Lunch which is no earlier than 11:40 AM.
-Students accompanied by faculty are permitted to go or return from a community service project, field trip or off campus athletic event in which they are participants without the need of a pass.
-Students are not allowed to order takeout deliveries to campus.
-Forgotten items such as lunches, PE uniforms or iPads may be left with Security at the main entrance, which will be forwarded to the Dean's office for student notification and pick up.
+The Deans' Office will issue a date/time stamped pass to present to security or faculty if leaving before the start of Lower Lunch.
+Students accompanied by faculty are permitted to go to or return from a community service project, field trip, or off-campus athletic event in which they are participants without the need of a pass.
+Students are not allowed to order takeout deliveries to campus, in order to manage who has access to the campus.

-SI is not responsible for items left behind by students on campus, but the Security Department would like to provide a convenient mechanism for assisting in the return of lost items to the owner.
+SI is not responsible for items left behind by students on campus, but Campus Security would like to provide a convenient mechanism for assisting in the return of lost items to the owner.
 This policy establishes a procedure regarding the handling and return of items found on campus, the disposition of unclaimed items, and a mechanism to track items reported lost.

 Procedure for Found Items

-- Agents will record items of value such as Air pods, iPads, phones, and wallets on the log sheets at the time they are turned over by the Dean's office.
+- Guards will record items of value such as AirPods, iPads, phones, and wallets on the log sheets at the time they are turned over by the Deans' Office.
 Information requested in the logbook will help to ensure items are accounted for and returned to the rightful owners.

-- In order to claim a found item (24/7), the owner must describe the item as closely as possible.
+- In order to claim a found item, the owner must describe the item as closely as possible.
 After ownership is established, the owner will sign for the item.
-Air pods now offer free engraving at the time of purchase.
+AirPods now offer free engraving at the time of purchase.
 It is recommended to engrave your student's name and telephone number on all items of value.